 Some marketplace lenders are quite selective on who can invest in their loans, so they place certain restrictions.
 Some companies like LendingClub and Prosper, are friendlier to everyone as long as you meet the minimum requirements.

 Other sites accept only accredited investors and qualified purchasers.
 Accredited investors are those who have a personal income of $200,000 ($300,000 for joint) for the last two years or those who have a net worth exceeding $1 million, individually or jointly.

-To be a qualified purchaser, one has to have at least $5 million in investments, a much bigger requirement than for accredited investors.
 Lastly, you can find some P2P lenders that accept only institutional investors such as commercial banks, hedge funds, pension, or endowment funds and life insurance companies.

 Advantages of P2P Lending

 Investors are choosing P2P lending as an option because they see that it offers advantages to both borrowers and investors.

 Here are some advantages to the borrowers: